Yux1angJi/Yux1angJi.github.io/index.md

 <span style="font-family: 'Helvetica Neue', sans-serif; font-size: 16px;">
 Hi, there!
 I am Yuxiang Ji (姬煜翔).
 I currently study as a Ph.D. student in Xiamen University, supervised by Prof. Liaoni Wu, and Prof. Yancheng You.
-I am interested with computer vision and multimodal research for UAVs, especially generation and utilization of synthetic images.
+I am interested with computer vision and multimodal research for UAVs, especially the generation and utilization of synthetic images.
 I obtained my Master degree in Artificial Intelligence and Machine Learning from the University of Birmingham under the guidance of Prof. Shuo Wang.
 </span>